DevL0rd/SkyNX/README.md

 2. If it still is not working.
 And you have previously used In-Home-Switching, Try removing the ScpDriverInterface that In-Home-Switching installs.
 You can use the installer that came with it to uninstall it, or get it [Here](https://github.com/mogzol/ScpDriverInterface/releases/download/1.1/ScpDriverInterface_v1.1.zip).

 ## Todo:
-Finish rewrite of App UI.
+  * Finish rewrite of App UI.

-## Issues:
+## Known issues
+  * So far Switch crashes when put to sleep with app running (please close app beforehand, we have not fixed this issue yet)
+  * App breaks when Switch changes from docked to handheld mode or vice-versa.
+Please quit the app before doing so.
-Buggy audio.
+  * Buggy audio.
-Audio is choppy.
+  * Audio is choppy.

 ## Credits to
 * [DuchessOfDark88](https://twitter.com/DuchessOfDark88) App icon and graphics.